 - Draw the file.
 Inside cuts on any layer NOT named outside.
 All outside cuts must be on the layer called outside.
 Save the file to dxf.
 If your CAD does not close the DXF file when saving, it must be explicitly closed.
-EasyCAD and DraftSight properly close the file on saving. - Open the File in AvCAM. - Select the layer(s) you want to cut in this operation.
-If you are cutting countersinks and or chamfers, it is preferable to have existing holes rather than cutting all of the material with the countersink, so cut the inside cutouts and leave the outside layer un-selected on this pass. - Set the end mill diameter in the cut dialog - Simulate the file - Install the tool on the router - Set the x/y zero.
+QCAD will properly close the file on saving. - Open the File in AvCAM. - Select the layer(s) you want to cut in this operation. - Set the operating mode, I.E. auto tool path - Set the end mill diameter in the cut dialog - Simulate the file - Install the tool on the router - Set the x/y zero.
 This only needs to be done once for the file. - Set the Z zero, verify retract level and cut depth.
 The retract may remain the same for all tools, however the Z zero and cut depth will likely change for each tool. - The Cut depth will change for different passes with the same tool if you are making widely different sizes of countersinks. - Verify router switch is on and the spindle switch on the controller is on. - Verify cut speeds.
-The cut speed should be in the 12-18 IPM range. - Verify adequate coolant in tank and pump plugged in. - Repeat Z zero, cut depth and end mill diameter settings for each tool change.
+The cut speed should be in the 12-20 IPM range for a 1/8" end mill and 1/8" 2024T3. - Verify adequate coolant in tank and pump plugged in. - Repeat Z zero, cut depth and end mill diameter settings for each tool change.